Nature Reserves

 We know that every day contact with the natural environment enhances people's wellbeing and quality of life.
 Providing local nature reserves helps to engage people with nature, increasing their awareness of native wildlife habitats and offering an ideal place to learn about and enjoy the countryside.

-Because of this, Wigan Council are offering the local community a range of opportunities to get involved in the future management of Local Nature Reserves, including joining in with local meetings, volunteering for practical work or contributing towards local heritage research.
+Because of this, Wigan Council are offering the local community a range of opportunities to get involved in the future management of all our Nature Reserves, including joining in with local meetings, volunteering for practical work or contributing towards local heritage research.